 Ms. Wince-Smith earned a degree in classical archaeology and graduated Magna cum Laude and Phi Beta Kappa from Vassar College.
 She earned her master’s degree from King’s College, Cambridge University and received honorary Doctor of Humanities degrees from Michigan State University and the University of Toledo.

 Each year, the Council on Competitiveness hosts the National Competitiveness Forum (NCF): a two-day, C-Suite forum to examine America’s competitiveness standing, and present the opportunities and challenges for U.S. innovation, growth and productivity.
-In 2016, the Council gathered over 300 leaders for a day of important dialogue to better understand the current state of the economy […]
+The 2017 NCF event seeks to further stimulate discussion and propel new ideas about maximizing American competitiveness under the new Administration.
+The forum will […]

 For over thirty years, the Council has addressed national competitiveness comprehensively, examining a range of critical economic issues including research and development, advanced manufacturing, access to capital, high-skilled workforce training, trade and the key role of government in creating a pro-growth environment in which companies compete and Americans prosper.
-The Council on Competitiveness’s Board of […]
+The Council’s board of directors will […]

 Building on over two decades of leadership in the innovation space, the Council will release its final report capturing insights from a two-year collaboration with the National Science Foundation and announce a major new initiative to capitalize on U.S. ingenuity, imagination, creativity, entrepreneurship, and risk-taking—in other words, our ability to be a nation of extreme […]